 1. Have a Moerse Lekker Vetkoek in Napier

-Food is the number one item to try when you’re travelling and, trying out a breakfast vetkoek at Moerse Farm Stall is a must.
+Food is the number one item to try when you’re traveling and, trying out a breakfast vetkoek at Moerse Farm Stall is a must.
 Vetkoek is a traditional Afrikaner fried dough bread usually filled with cooked mince.
-However, this one is served with egg, tomato and cheese.
+However, this one is served with egg, tomato, and cheese.

 They also have other uniquely Farm stall items like their infamous strawberry jam that Mannie, the owner’s wife makes and other quirky vintage decor items for purchase.